Frequently Asked Questions

-Here I've taken the opportunity to answer many of the most common questions asked of me as a professional photographer via this list of frequently asked questions.
+Here are answers to the most frequent questions asked of me as a professional photographer.

 How would you describe your photography?

 It's really, really good.

 I'm terribly risk adverse and thus I'm a proponent of excessive insurance.
 My studio carries $2,000,000 dollars in business liability insurance ($4,000,000 general aggregate), $25,000 in errors & omissions insurance, and full replacement equipment insurance on all gear valued at more than $100.

 I also carry a $1,000,000 personal liability umbrella policy.
 I'm happy to provide certificates of insurance (COI) upon request.

 My business liability insurance company is The Hartford, and A+ agency that's widely considered to be the best overall for its highly rated claims service.